David R. Ellis

-David Richard Ellis (September 8, 1952 – January 7, 2013) was an American film director and stunt performer born in Santa Monica, California in 1952.
+David Richard Ellis (September 8, 1952 – January 7, 2013) was an American film director and stunt performer born in Santa Monica, California, in 1952.
 His credits included dozens of films and television series including National Lampoon's Vacation, Baywatch, Lethal Weapon, and Patriot Games.

 He also served as second unit director on blockbuster action films like Waterworld, Harry Potter and the Philosopher's Stone, The Matrix Reloaded, and Master and Commander: The Far Side of the World.
-His feature directorial credits included the action thriller Snakes on a Plane and two entries in the Final Destination series.
+His feature directorial credits included the action thriller Snakes on a Plane and two entries in the Final Destination film series.

+On January 7, 2013, Ellis was found dead in his hotel room in Johannesburg, South Africa.
+The cause of his death remains unknown.

 Career

 Following a successful career as a junior pro surfer, David Richard Ellis began his career in the film industry as a supporting actor in juvenile roles making his big screen debut in 1975 in the Kurt Russell film The Strongest Man in the World.
 In 1978, he received a promotion to stunt coordinator on The Invasion of the Body Snatchers.
 After several successful years in this position, he worked from 1986 onwards as a second unit director before making his debut as a director in the Disney live-action film Homeward Bound II: Lost in San Francisco.
 He is best known for directing two of the Final Destination films and the 2006 film Snakes on a Plane, which became an Internet phenomenon.